From the winner of the Prix Goncourt

 Gaudé writes with a riveting immediacy, seamlessly taking the reader across the battlefields of our past to reflect upon the implications of conflicts being waged today.

 Laurent Gaudé is a French novelist and playwright.
-After being nominated for the 2002 Prix Concourt with The Death of King Tsongor, he won the award in 2004 for his novel The Sun of the Scorta.
+After being nominated for the 2002 Prix Concourt with The Death of King Tsongor, he won the award in 2004 for his novel The House of Scorta.
+Europa Editions published his novel Hear Our Defeats in February 2019.